bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/02_Building_from_sources.rst

     .. tab-container:: For_current_user
         :title: For the current user

-        For installing COMPSs for the current user run the following command:
+        For installing COMPSs for the current user run the following commands:

         .. code-block:: console